 The pest laboratory investigates harmful pests – and pests which damage propagation material – identified in EU plant health legislation.
 Pests are defined on the basis of their external distinguishing features using a microscope (fungal diseases, nematodes and insects) or various analysis methods such as modern molecular biological tests (fungal, bacterial and viral diseases, nematodes and insects).

 Most samples of harmful pests are taken by official plant health inspectors and inspections are based on the plans of the Plant Health Unit of the Finnish Food Authority.
-The samples inspected include plants, seedlings, food and seed potatoes, and soil.
+The samples inspected include plants, wood material, food and seed potatoes and soil.